-"I'd like you to come with me to Starscream and Megatron's bonding ceremony," he replied.
+"I'd like you to come with me to Starscream and Megatron's bonding ceremony," Skywarp replied.

+Arcee couldn't suppress a chuckle.
 "Me, going to the two tyrant's bonding ceremony, arm in arm with one of their deadliest warriors.
-Are you making fun of me?"
+Are you making fun of me?" she retorted.

 She shivered a little when Skywarp patted her cheek.
 Slag it!
 Why couldn't she slap him in the face again?

-"In case you forgot, I am Rodimus' girlfriend," she retorted, hanging to her last will to escape from his attraction.
+"In case you haven't got it yet; I am not interested in you.
+I have another mech in mind…" she retorted, hanging to her last will to escape from his attraction.